LT&SR 79 Class

-List of LTSR locomotives
+Locomotives

 Additional orders

 In addition to those constructed by the LTSR and MR, 35 were delivered to the London, Midland and Scottish Railway (LMS) – ten in 1923, five in 1925, ten in 1927, and a final 10 in 1930.
 The ten delivered in 1923 were to an outstanding order placed by the MR, the remainder were ordered by the LMS.
 The five delivered in 1925 were built by Nasmyth, Wilson and Company, with the other thirty built by the LMS's Derby Works.
 In 1947 the LMS assigned them the numbers 1928–1975, to clear their previous numbers for new LMS Fairburn 2-6-4T locomotives, but none of these was applied before nationalisation in 1948, leaving British Railways to apply the numbers 41928–41975.

 They were later displaced from the London, Tilbury and Southend Railway and found work on ex-Midland lines in the East Midlands.

 Preservation

-One, 80 Thundersley has been preserved and is on static display at the Bressingham Steam Museum in Norfolk.
+One, 80 Thundersley has been preserved and is on static display at the Bressingham Steam and Gardens in Norfolk.